BadPROGRMMR/BadPROGRMMR/README.md

 - 👋 Hi, I’m @BadPROGRMMR
 - interested in computer stuff
-- currently learning software development(web/iot) maybe use some AI(surely it will help)
+- currently learning software development

 <!---
 BadPROGRMMR/BadPROGRMMR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.